Who Can Park On Campus

 Contract Parking In MIA Ramp

 Month to month parking contracts are available to any student or staff.
-For rates and information please contact: email@example.com or call 612-367-8083.
+For daily rates and contract parking information go to the MIA Parking Web site.

 Parking areas on campus are under video surveillance.
 Cameras are monitored by MCAD Public Safety 24 hours per day.
 Additionally, Public Safety performs random patrols through all parking areas.